Kelvin-Mafurendi/Kelvin-Mafurendi/README.md

 # Kelvin Mafurendi 👋
-## Engineering Algorithms, Electrons, and Pixels
+## Engineering Algorithms, Electrons, Data and Pixels

 Hi there!
 I'm an Electrical Engineering graduate with a passion for building intelligent machines.
 My mission?
 To engineer a future where technology sparks positive change in our society.

 ## 🎯 Current Focus
-- 🔭 Exploring the vast universe of data science and machine learning
+- 🔭 Exploring the intersection between software and hardware for 4IR proficiency.
-- 🌱 Learning new ways to turn data into actionable insights
+- 🌱 Learning advanced engineering skills
 - 📸 Capturing life one frame at a time through photography
 - 🎥 Documenting the journey on my  [YouTube Channel](https://www.youtube.com/@KelvinMafurendi), [Personal Website](https://kelvin-mafurendi.github.io/) and on my [Medium Profile](https://medium.com/@mafurendiofficial)
 - 🚀 Working towards leveraging my craft in entrepreneurship to solve societal problems